 Examples of externally tracked target KPIs are traditionally business outcomes that include:

 - NPS score

 - Feature utilization

 External targets are typically beyond the direct control of your team.
 Short of asking your engineers to fill out NPS surveys, it’s impossible to ship a feature that will increase NPS by 1 point directly.
-However, these types of targets should drive other KPIs or goals in your team.
-If survey participants overwhelmingly respond that the app is hard to use, then you may set a target to spend 10% of your engineering time on UX improvements.
+However, these targets should drive other KPIs or goals in your team.
+If survey participants overwhelmingly respond that the app is hard to use, you may set a target to spend 10% of your engineering time on UX improvements.
 This would be an activity that supports the outcome.

 Regardless of the time or energy required, your team works to build or deliver something.
 The source of the work may differ depending on the type of goal, but the general tracking process remains consistent.

 Most of us will recognize feature delivery, but this includes significant pure-engineering efforts.
-Goals like paying off tech debts, upgrading to the next major version of a library, and migrating a production database may not show up on the typical product roadmap.
+Goals like paying off tech debts, upgrading to the next major library version, and migrating a production database may not appear on the typical product roadmap.

 Customer success happens when all departments track outputs toward those larger company goals.
 But how should engineering set up KPIs to make sure customer success happens?
 Keep reading...

 Want to create and visualize the progress of your engineering KPIs in one place?
 Let us show you how!

 Best Practices for Building Your KPI Tree and Focusing on Outcomes